Sherman Minton Bridge: Planning and construction

+Late 20th century

 On February 5, 2009, a fifteen container coal barge lost power and was pushed downstream by the current and struck the bridge's central pier.
 The Indiana Department of Transportation (INDOT) closed the bridge for several hours while it was inspected for damage.
 When no damage was found, the bridge was reopened later the same day.

 Closure of 2011–2012

 On September 9, 2011, Indiana Governor Mitch Daniels ordered the bridge closed.
 This was done after construction crews found cracks in the main load-bearing structural element.
 Experts from INDOT, the Kentucky Transportation Cabinet (KYTC), the Federal Highway Administration (FHWA), and private engineering firms and academic institutions participated in determining the severity of this crack and others found on the bridge, and determine whether the bridge could be saved.

 It was initially feared the bridge would remain closed from several months to up to 3 years, and that the entire span would have to be either completely replaced or extensively renovated before the Sherman Minton Bridge could reopen to traffic.
 However, engineers determined the crack that initiated the bridge closure dated back to the bridge's original construction in the 1960s, but had not been discovered until the summer of 2011 because another structural component was covering it.
 On September 23, 2011, Kentucky Governor Steve Beshear and US Secretary of Transportation Ray LaHood announced the 2.5-inch crack has been repaired, but the bridge would remain closed until crews completed an inspection of the remainder of the bridge.
 Five to seven additional cracks were discovered during the following inspection in welded areas in a load-bearing steel beam.
 "The fissures were discovered in a type of steel frequently used in the 1950s and 1960s that is now known to be susceptible to cracking. ...".
 This necessitated the bridge being closed for an extended period of time for repairs.
 Repairs cost $20 million and ultimately took four months to complete.

 In a news release from the Indiana Department of Transportation, dated October 18, 2011, Governor Mitch Daniels announced that Louisville based Hall Contracting of Kentucky had been awarded the repairs contract in the amount of $13.9 million.
 A time frame of 135 work days was announce with an incentive of $100,000 per day to finish early.
 Likewise, a penalty of $100,000 would be deducted from the contract payments for each day over.
 Repair cost were covered by the Federal Highway Administration, who announced on September 30, 2011, that it would contribute 25% of the cost, with the remaining 75% being equally split between Indiana and Kentucky.

 The contract attached 1200 ST of reinforcing steel plating along both sides of the bridge ties spanning 1600 ft.
 The repairs along with regular maintenance increased the bridge's safety and reliability and extend its useful life by at least 20 years.

 Repairs were completed and the Sherman Minton Bridge reopened at 11:50 pm on February 17, 2012.